falyan/install-Jenkins/README.md

 # install-Jenkins Ubuntu 20.04 LTS
 How to install Your Own Jenkins

-Jenkins installers are available for several Linux distributions
+Jenkins installers are available for several Linux distributions like

+- Debian/Ubuntu

+- Fedora

+- Red Hat/Alma/Rocky

 ## Prerequisites